babycodeher/README-generator/README.md

 ## Installation
-In order to be able to use this application, the user has to install npm inquirer package.
+In order to be able to use this application, the user has to install npm [inquirer package] (https://www.npmjs.com/package/inquirer).

 ## Usage